Our Poster and Presentation Services

 Use a simple format for your poster which is easily readable.
 The background should be pure white or with a subtle gradient/pattern which does not distract the audience.
 Although universities recommend the ideal font size and style, the text used in your poster must be clear and easily readable.
 While making use of charts or graphics, care should be taken that they are easy to understand and free from unnecessary elements.
 The charts and graphs must be distributed evenly and kept equally-sized.

 It is also important to highlight essential information.
 A viewer might only devote a minute or two to look at your poster, so the layout needs to be kept such that the distinct sections are easily identified and the viewer gets a clear understanding of your research.

 Prior to printing the poster, conduct a last-minute check to make sure the poster is free from any glitches.
-Check the organisation of your sections, and see if the data flows seamlessly and is free from any inconsistency.
+Check the organisation of your sections, and see if the data flows seamlessly and is free from any inconsistencies.
 Do a spell check and see if the text stands out against its background.
-In case your actual poster is of larger size, adjust the zoom in all your graphics and charts to 100% to check whether they look crisp and clear.
+In case your actual poster is of a larger size, adjust the zoom in all your graphics and charts to 100% to check whether they look crisp and clear.

-The main aspect of a good PowerPoint presentation is that the slides must be able to be self-explanatory and concise while the presenter elaborates on the information.
+The main aspect of a good PowerPoint presentation is that the slides must be self-explanatory and concise while the presenter elaborates on the information.
 For this reason, PowerPoint slides will use a lot of bullet points, graphics, visuals and tables.
 Our expert tips below will guide you to build an ideal PowerPoint presentation and show you how we do it at 15Writers.

-Cut down the unnecessary text
+Cut down on unnecessary text

 As during a PowerPoint presentation, the student presents the research to the audience with the help of slides, the audience is both listening and watching at the same time.
-A slide with a lot of words will distract the audience from the presenter as they will focus more on reading the slides and they might lose the track of important information being delivered.
+A slide with a lot of words will distract the audience from the presenter as they will focus more on reading the slides and they might lose track of the important information being delivered.
 Instead of using full sentences, use the bullet point format.